longhorn/longhorn/scalability/reference-setup-performance-scalability-and-sizing-guidelines/public-cloud/medium-node-spec.md

                     rebuild_started = True

                 if rebuild_started and (current_progress <= 0 or current_progress >= 100):
                     print("Done.
-Sleeping for 1 hour to give chance for user to take screenshoot") time.sleep(3600)
+Sleeping for 1 hour to give chance for user to take screenshot") time.sleep(3600)
                     return